jliljebl/flowblade/README.md

 # Releases

-**Latest release:** Flowblade Movie Editor 1.8 was released on September 19, 2016.
+**Latest release:** Flowblade Movie Editor 1.10 was released on December 2016.

-**Next release:** Flowblade Movie Editor 1.10 will be out on December 2016.
+**Next release:** Flowblade Movie Editor 1.12 will be out on March 2017.

 # Installing Flowblade